PERIOD (TITIK)

 Salah: Kenneth Griffey Jr. could have broken Maris' record.

-Benar: Kenneth Griffey, Jr., could have broken Maris' record.
+Benar: Kenneth Griffey, Jr., could have broken Maris'

 Benar, if pompous: The book was written by John Kenneth